Temperature-sensitive Ca2+ Permeable TRP Channels

 Transient receptor potential (TRP) channels play a multitude of important physiological roles in humans, including temperature sensing.
-Since their discovery in the 1990s, much effort has been directed towards elucidating the molecular mechanisms that allow TRP channels to fulfill their physiological functions.
-After 2016, when we reported the first single particle cryo-electron microscopy (cryo-EM) structure of the heat-sensitive TRPV2 channel (Nat Struc Mol Biol 2016), we have aimed to dissect the design principles of temperature-sensitive TRP channels through rigorous structural and functional studies.
+Since their discovery in 1990s, much effort has been directed towards elucidating the molecular mechanisms that allow TRP channels to fulfil their physiological functions.
+Since 2016, when we reported the first single particle cryo-electron microscopy (cryo-EM) structure of the heat-sensitive TRPV2 channel (Nat Struc Mol Biol 2016), we have aimed to dissect the design principles of temperature-sensitive TRP channels through rigorous structural and functional studies.

 TRP Channels and the Perception of Hot and Cold